Acupressure Points for Gas Relieve and Prevention

 • Urinary Tract Infection and the list goes on

-That is why it is essential to check it out if you find home remedies or over-the-counter medicine not working.
+That is why it is essential to check if home remedies or over-the-counter medicines are not working.
 However, if you do not have the pain regularly, some treatments can help.

 1. Drink a lot of water and prevent carbonated drinks